RAFALAMAO/Drones-Formation-Flying-ROS-Noetic-Hector-Quadrotor/README.md

 ```sh
   rosrun drones_formation_flying_pkg drones_follow_path.py
 ```
-Thats it!
+That's it!

-I added another script called **drones_just_follow** where only one drone follows leader drone, but you need to controll leader manually, you can use the GUI of my repo https://github.com/RAFALAMAO/hector-quadrotor-noetic
+I added another script called **drones_just_follow** where slave drone follows leader drone, but you need to controll leader one manually, you can use the GUI of my repo https://github.com/RAFALAMAO/hector-quadrotor-noetic